'The Communists Will Never Allow This'

 Yet that childlike zeal failed to win over Liu’s teachers, who were obliged to score every student on their “political behavior.”
 No matter how zealously he heaved rocks or belted out patriotic songs, Liu was never given higher than a “c” grade, owing to his parents’ bourgeoisie pre-revolution credentials.
 “That was my first lesson in politics,” he says.

-Liu’s education with a camera didn’t begin until after he had graduated high school back in Hong Kong and traveled to the U.S. to enroll in NYU’s Hunter College in 1974.
+Liu’s education with a camera didn’t begin until after he had graduated high school back in Hong Kong and traveled to the U.S. to enroll in the City University of New York’s Hunter College in 1974.
 After taking a course taught by photography great Gjon Mili, Liu was invited by his new mentor to take an internship at Life Magazine.

 Mili was wholly disinterested in the technology of cameras and lenses, recalls Liu, instead making his students pore over contact sheets to understand lighting and composition.
 “He was very clear to the class [about] what was photography, what was not photography,” says Liu.
 “He understood that the shutter makes this medium unique.”